Storm Washes Up Thousand Of So-Called ‘Penis Fish’ On California Beach

 SHOOK ????
 Thousands of these marine worms—called fat innkeeper worms, or “penis fish”—were found on Drake’s Beach last week!
 These phallic organisms are quite common along the West coast of North America, but they spend their whole lives in U-shaped burrows under the sand, so few beachgoers are aware of their existence. ⛈????
 A recent storm in Northern California brought strong waves that washed away several feet of sand from the intertidal zone, leaving all these fat innkeeper worms exposed on the surface. ????
 Next time you go to the beach, just think about the hundreds of 10-inch, pink sausages wiggling around just a few feet under the sand. ???? . .
 Get the full story in our new #AsktheNaturalist with @california_natural_history via link in bio! (????: Beach photo courtesy David Ford; Worm photo by Kate Montana via iNaturalist)

-The report noted that there were other mass strandings of the fat inkeeper worms in 2010 an 2016, both during El Nino weather events.
+The report noted that there were other mass strandings of the fat innkeeper worms in 2010 and 2016, both during El Nino weather events.
 It’s not clear what effect this has on the species as a whole, as CNN noted that it’s difficult for scientists to study the size of their populations due to their hidden lives.